 Labial frenulum tears are injuries inside the mouth.
 They may cause bleeding but rarely require medical attention.
+First aid can help treat upper and lower frenulum tears, helping reduce bleeding lips and gums.

 The labial frenulum is a thin layer of tissue that connects the lips to the gums and bones in the face.
 There are two different kinds of labial frenulum: